Welcome!

 Rather than memorizing facts, students build real relationships with nature through art-making and direct experience.

-T.H.E.A. welcomes:
+T.H.E.A.
+Welcomes:

-• Children of all ages
+• Children and Adults of all ages

 • Neurodiverse learners